reveurmichael/machine_learning/Readme.md

 Team work, IAM etc.

-Video to be made with Zhu Xinning.
+Videos to be made with Zhu Xinning.

 Basically, it will be the AWS Amplify/next.js version of:
 - https://gitee.com/lundechen/machine_learning_web_app

-Students will also learn how to manager resource access with IAM control, because every two students will pair up and work together.
+Students will also learn how to manager resource access with IAM control, because every two/three students will pair up and work together.

 ## Project